Blog

 Image1

-The first thing that comes to mind when I think about Bookmap is its outstanding approach to visualization.
+The first thing that comes to mind when I think about Bookmap is its outstanding approach to financial data visualization.
 Its charting capabilities include several features you’d be hard-pressed to find anywhere else, such as:

 • 40 frames per second: Bookmap’s data gets refreshed 40 times each second giving you an almost instantaneous view of the market.
 Additionally, whenever you are analyzing the data, you can zoom into timeframes smaller than a second, giving you VERY precise information.